 The key seven states

-The significant numbers of African Americans and Latinos in these four states could also help the Democratic party, say experts.
-These states, traditionally Democratic constituencies, seem to be rallying behind Harris since Biden stepped down from the race.
+The significant numbers of African Americans and Latinos in all four states could also help the Democratic party, say experts.
+These four states, traditionally Democratic constituencies seem to be rallying behind Harris since Biden stepped down from the race.

 Meanwhile, Trump is actively campaigning in the Midwestern battlegrounds of Michigan, Pennsylvania and Wisconsin as they have a significant number of electoral votes.